 The Consular Services Section is open from 0830-1600 hours Monday to Friday (excluding Embassy public holidays).

-Credit card payment is preferred.
+Fees are payable in Thai Baht ONLY by Credit Card or Debit Card.
 Please contact the Consular section on 02 344 6300 prior to your visit to confirm fees payable.

 If you require consular assistance, contact your nearest Australian Mission.
 For consular emergencies outside normal business hours in Thailand you may call the Consular Emergency Centre in Canberra on +61 2 6261 3305